See Also

 'Pitch Perfect'

 - The streaming platform Peacock is really making a niche out of transforming hit movies into TV shows.
-In 2021 they revealed that they're working on a series based on the 'Pitch Perfect' franchise.
-The show will follow Bumper, played by Adam Devine, several years later as moves to Germany and tries to revive his career.
-It's unclear if other stars like Anna Kendrick and Rebel Wilson will be making an appearance.
+In 2022 they released a series called 'Pitch Perfect: Bumper in Berlin' franchise.
+The show follows Bumper, played by Adam Devine, several years later as moves to Germany and tries to revive his career.

 © BrunoPress